KRFOSS/kali-docs/introduction/default-credentials/index.md

 Kali changed to a [non-root user policy](/docs/policy/kali-linux-user-policy/) by default [since the release of 2020.1](https://www.kali.org/news/kali-default-non-root-user/).

 This means:

-- During the installation of i386 and amd64 images, it will prompt you for a standard user account to be created.
+- During the installation of amd64 and i386 images, it will prompt you for a standard user account to be created.

 - Any default operating system credentials used during Live Boot, or pre-created VMware and ARM images will be:
     - User: `kali`
     - Password: `kali`

-- Vagrant image:
+- Vagrant image _(based on their [policy](https://www.vagrantup.com/docs/boxes/base.html))_:
     - Username: `vagrant`
     - Password: `vagrant`